-Established in 2014, the Student Government Association (SGA) acts as the students’ voice to the University’s leadership, campus community and public at large.
-In order to provide a positive college experience to all students at Florida Polytechnic University, the association approves funds, regulates campus-sponsored clubs and advocates for students and their rights.
+Established in 2014, the Student Government Association (SGA) acts as the students’ voice to the University’s leadership, campus community, and public at large.
+In order to provide a positive college experience for all students at Florida Polytechnic University, the association approves funds, regulates campus-sponsored clubs, and advocates for students and their rights.

 The Student Government Association will:

 - Create an open dialogue with the student body and effectively voice student concerns.

 - Advocate for student interests and policies concerning campus life.